30 Oct 2025

 “OCD is an intolerance of uncertainty.
 When someone is doing an action — such as washing their hands multiple times — what they are actually looking for in that moment is the absolute certainty that they don’t have germs on their hands and they are not going to get sick.”

-These thoughts, or internal compulsions, can sometimes turn to darker ideas and worries about the health and safety of ourselves or loved ones, Sarah says, having a significant impact on mental health, such as causing severe anxiety.
+These thoughts, or internal compulsions1, can sometimes turn to darker ideas and worries about the health and safety of ourselves or loved ones, Sarah says, having a significant impact on mental health, such as causing severe anxiety.

 What is Exposure and Response Prevention (ERP)?
 The exposure part of ERP is confronting the thoughts, objects, and situations that provoke obsessions or anxieties.
 The response portion is making an active choice not to do the compulsive behavior once the obsession has been triggered.